JoshPattman/spotpuppy-go/README.md

 * `PCAMotorController` - This is a motor controller designed to interface with the pca9685 servo controller.
 Tested only on rpi4
 ### RotationSensor
 * `DummyRotationSensor` - This does nothing.
 It is there as a placeholder for performance testing
-* `ArduinoRotationSensor` - This connects to an arduino over serial that is running `simple` branch of [this](https://github.com/JoshPattman/arduino-mpu6050) repo.
-The arduino is then connected to an mpu6050
+* `RawArduinoRotationSensor` - This connects to an arduino (or any device for that matter) over a serial connection.
+It reads raw data from that connection and fuses it into a quaternion.
+For the arduino sketch, look [here](github.com/JoshPattman/arduino-raw-mpu5060)
-* `ConcurrentRotationSensor` - This type takes another rotation sensor and periodically updates it in the background.
-When requesting the roll and pitch, the most recent values will be returned.
-This means that your code does not have to wait for a sensor to be read, which can be an expensive operation.
+> Note: `ArduinoRotationSensor` is deprecated as I could not find a fatal bug, and the new `RawArduinoRotationSensor` works just as well.
 ## Custom type implementations
 ### LegIK
 A `LegIK` controller describes a type that takes an input `(x,y,z)` in space relative to the leg, and returns a number of motor rotations.
 Some example coordinates: